jon-heard/obsidian-inline-scripts-library/tablefiles.sfile.md

 	refreshItemFormatSample(data);
 }

-// Called when any data-changes occur which might affect the table-select-list-ui function refreshTableListUi(data)
+// Helper function - Called when data-changes occur which may affect the
+// table-select-list-ui
+function refreshTableListUi(data)
 {
 	let maxTitleWidth = 0;